sopmaq/portfolio-guacamole/_posts/2017-09-10-myenrolment.markdown

 ## Problem
 I found myself in tears just a few weeks before I embarked on my exchange to New Zealand - I spent a few hours trying to figure out how to register for my classes and I *still* couldn't figure myEnrolment out!

 I met Keriana, a second year at Massey University College of Creative Arts (CoCa Massey), and found that she also had trouble completing myEnrolment each year.
 Both passionately disappointed about the lack of usability of myEnrolment, we set out to improve it.
+Keriana and I shared the same roles:

+- Creating wireframes
+- Paper prototyping
+- Digital prototyping
+- User testing

-In this case study I use New Zealand academic terminology:
+In this case study, I use New Zealand academic terminology:
 - enrol = enroll
 - paper/course = course
 - timetable = schedule